How to Get Voice Service with Trailblazer Broadband

 How to Use Internet for Voice Calls

-Select an internet phone provider online and sign up.
+Select a VoIP phone provider online and sign up.

 The provider will send you an IP adapter or device in the mail.

 Plug that device into your Trailblazer Gateway Router.

 Plug your phone into the IP device and you’re ready to call!

 These plans typically come with the features you probably have now like: